hubotio/hubot/docs/README.md

     % bin/hubot --name myhubot
     myhubot>

 Now your hubot will respond to `myhobot`.
 It's worth noting that this is case-insensitive, and that you can prefix with `@` or suffix with `:`.
-That means these are equivilant:
+That means these are equivalent:

     MYHUBOT help
     myhubot help